paulofernandesjr/timeslice/README.md

 -p: cost center [project] id number

--c: comment [need to use singles quotes and the limit is 95 characters]
+-c: comment (need to use singles quotes and the limit is 95 characters) [optional]